-Outcome: Outcome refers the health condition of a person after being being diagnosed and/or treated for a particular disease.
+Outcome: Outcome refers the health condition of a person after being diagnosed and/or treated for a particular disease.
 Outcome is usually measured at different time points.
-For example: one, five, or ten year outcome.
+For example: one-, five-, or ten-year outcome.

 Prevalence: Prevalence refers to the number of people living with Chordoma in a defined population.
 Prevalence can be calculated by multiplying the incidence by the survival time.

 Primary tumor: A tumor that is found at the original site where it first arose.
 For example, a primary lung tumor is one that developed in the lung as opposed to one that grew elsewhere and metastasized (spread) to the lung.
 Chordomas are called primary bone tumors because they almost always arise from notochordal cells that are lodged in the bones of the spine and skull.
 Extremely rarely, chordomas can develop from notochordal remnants that do not involve the bone.
 These chordomas are called extraosseous (outside-the-bone) chordomas.

 Prognosis: Prognosis is term used for a doctor’s prediction of how a patient’s disease will progress, and what chances are for recovery.